YourDeveloperFriend/firebase-security-tester/README.md

     // };

 Note: Right now the rules are evaluated using the eval() statement, so the rules will have to be self-moderated somewhat.
 I am currently working on an evaluation system so that the rules can be analyzed just like the firebase api.
+(I'm trying to create a grammar here: http://pegjs.majda.cz/online, but it's kicking my butt.
+Any help would be appreciated.)

 Coming Soon:
  - Validation handling